 In 2013, Mr. Beck was named a “Power 100 Advocate” by the organization On Being A Black Lawyer.
 He was recognized as a non-black attorney who is “strongly committed to diversity in the legal profession.”

 Mr. Beck has been recognized in The Best Lawyers in America® since 1995 and in 2018, he was listed in the areas of Copyright Law, Entertainment Law, Intellectual Property Litigation, and Mediation.
 He was named a 2012 “Atlanta Lawyer of the Year” in the area of Intellectual Property, a 2013 “Atlanta Lawyer of the Year” in the area of Entertainment Law – Music, Motion Pictures and Television, and a 2015 "Atlanta Lawyer of the Year" in the area of Copyright Law by The Best Lawyers in America®.
 Mr. Beck has been named a Georgia "Super Lawyer" in the areas of Intellectual Property Litigation, Intellectual Property, and Entertainment & Sports by Super Lawyers magazine.
 He was also listed in the 2009, 2010, 2016 and 2017 editions of Chambers USA: America's Leading Lawyers for Business for Intellectual Property and was listed as #1 in the 2011, 2012, 2013, 2014 and 2015 editions.
 Mr. Beck has been recognized as a top practitioner in Trademark, Copyright & Trade Secrets by Chambers Global 2013, 2014, 2015 and 2016.
-He was recommended by Legal 500 US for Copyright in 2017 and the six years immediately preceding.
-He was also honored in 2013, 2014, 2015, 2016, 2017 and 2018 as a "Leading Lawyer" by Legal 500 US.
+He was recommended by Legal 500 US for Copyright in 2020 and again in 2017 and the six years immediately preceding.
+He was also honored in 2013, 2014, 2015, 2016, 2017 and 2020 as a "Leading Lawyer" by Legal 500 US.
 Mr. Beck was named a 2013, 2014, 2015 and 2016 "IP Star" by Managing Intellectual Property magazine.
 He was recognized by Benchmark: Litigation as a 2011 "Litigation Star” for Georgia and is AV® rated by Martindale-Hubbell.*

 * CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.